 - After changing the WWN of a function, update your zoning settings before you reboot your ESXi server.
-If the zoning is not updated before your reboot, the subsequent boot could take a long time. - After changing the WWN of a function, you must reboot the ESXi system before trying to access the adapter on that system.
+If the zoning is not updated before reboot, the subsequent boot could take a long time. - After changing the WWN of a function, you must reboot the ESXi system before trying to access the adapter on that system.
 For information on rebooting the ESXi system, refer to the VMware documentation. - If you are using the CIM interface to access functions, after changing the WWN of a function, you must restart the CIMOM (that is, SFCB) on the ESXi system before trying to access the function on that system.
 For information on restarting the CIMOM, refer to the VMware documentation.

-ChangeWWN <WWPN> <New WWPN> <New WWNN> <Type>
+ChangeWWN < WWPN> < New WWPN> < New WWNN> < Type>

-WWPN The WWPN of an FC function.
+WWPN The current WWPN of an FC function.

-New WWPN The WWPN of the FC function.
+New WWPN The new WWPN of the FC function.

-New WWNN The WWNN of an FC function.
+The new WWNN of an FC function.

-Туре 0 = Volatile.
+Type 0 = Volatile.

 1 = Nonvolatile.

-5.17.2 GetWWNCap
+4.17.2 GetWWNCap

-This command displays if volatile change is supported for the WWPN.
+This command displays whether a volatile change is supported for the WWPN.

-Syntax GetWWNCap <WWPN>
+GetWWNCap <WWPN>

-5.17.3 ReadWWN
+4.17.3 ReadWWN